edmundeisenberg/transcript2sub/README.md

 #### Time-Stamp Calculator

-This is just a big function that converts a quantity in seconds* into a time-stamp in the format, *HH:MM:S.SSS*
+This is just a big function that converts a quantity in seconds* into a String-representation of a time-stamp in the format, *HH:MM:S.SSS*

-*Note: this may be a decimal
+*Note: this may be a decimal.
 ```
 function convert_timestamp(seconds){
   return "" + ("0"+(Math.floor(seconds/3600)%60)).slice(-2)+":"+("0"+(Math.ceil(seconds/60)-1)%60).slice(-2) + ":" + ("0"+Math.ceil(seconds%60)).slice(-2)+ (seconds%Math.floor(seconds)).toPrecision(3).substring(1,5);